-This delicious chili paste recipe is great to have on hand to spicy up your next dish.
-Healthy, super affordable and PACKED with flavor.
+This delicious chili paste recipe is great to have on hand to spice up your next dish.
+Healthy, super affordable and packed with flavor.

 Why This Recipe Works

 My cute hubby and I both love spicy food.
 A while back, while enjoying dinner out alone at one of our favorite Asian restaurants, we realized we were eating a lot of chili paste.
-We began to wonder out loud about why we had never made our own chili paste recipe!
+It dawned on us that we had never made chili paste at home!

-At restaurants, we devour it like the apocalypse is tomorrow, so imagine what it must be like to have it in our very own kitchen!
-So we formulated a recipe and gave it a whirl.
-It is deLICIOUS and we make this all the time, much like this hot pepper jelly recipe which is another household staple.
+At restaurants we devour it, so we formulated our very own recipe and gave it a whirl.
+This recipe is delicious and we make this all the time, much like this hot pepper jelly recipe which is another household staple.

-If you are a spice freak like we are, then you will not be disappointed in this chili paste.
+If you are a spice lover, then you will not be disappointed in this red chilli paste recipe.
 Go to your local grocery store and go crazy picking out the prettiest hot peppers you can find.

 Recipe Ingredients